Fabien Barthez: Motorsport career

 In February 2014, it was announced that Barthez would enter the 2014 24 Hours of Le Mans race, driving Sofrev ASP's Ferrari 458.
 Barthez and his co-drivers finished 29th overall and ninth in the LMGTE Am class.

+In 2016, Barthez formed his own sports car racing team, Panis Barthez Compétition, alongside former Formula One driver Olivier Panis.
+The pair entered cars in the European Le Mans Series and the Blancpain GT Series, overseen by Tech 1 Racing, before Barthez stepped down at the end of 2019.